When it comes to selling your house, there’s a lot more to the process than you might think.

 It wasn’t something that ever crossed your mind when you were first-time buyers, but now you’ve probably realised selling your house isn’t as easy as just receiving payment of the house price and handing over the keys to the buyer.

-Whether you’re selling a house to benefit from equity release by downsizing, relocating to a different city, or require a bigger property for your growing family, the cost to sell can be surprising.
+Whether you’re selling a house to benefit from equity release by downsizing your property, relocating to a different city, or require a bigger property for your growing family, the cost to sell can be surprising.

 When you sell your property, there are numerous parties involved, which means the average cost of moving home might be more expensive than you think!